-Party or relevant jurisdiction Russian Federation and Norway Title of project Establishing a genetic baseline of northern salmon populations across the Russian - Norwegian border for management purposes.
-Objective of research project Establish a genetic baseline of sufficient resolution for the purposes of partitioning bag net catches between Russian and Norwegian regions.
+Party or relevant jurisdiction Russian Federation and Norway Title of project Establishing a genetic baseline of northern salmon populations across the Russian - Norwegian border for management purposes Objective of research project Establish a genetic baseline of sufficient resolution for the purposes of partitioning bag net catches between Russian and Norwegian regions.
 Brief description of research project In northern Norway, salmon are caught in bag net fisheries along the coast.
 Tagging studies conducted in the 1960s and 1970s demonstrated that these fisheries were mixed-stock fisheries (Prusov&Zubchenko 2009, Hansen et al. in prep.), intercepting salmon returning to a large number of rivers, both in Russia and Norway.
 Though fishing effort in marine fisheries for salmon has decreased since these studies were conducted, there is still a substantial marine fishery in Norway's two northernmost counties with a catch totalling 44,414 salmon (55% of the total marine fishery) in 2008 (ICES 2009).
 The proportion of Russian salmon in these catches is unknown, and whether the proportions observed in earlier tagging studies are stable over this time period is also uncertain.
 The development of a genetic baseline of Norwegian and Russian salmon populations provides an opportunity for applying genetic methods to investigate the present distribution of different salmon populations contributing to the coastal fisheries.
 The development of the baseline will be conducted in cooperation between PINRO, IMR and NINA.
 DNA will be extracted from the samples using commercial kits such as QiagenDNEasy, which gives high quality DNA for long-term storage.
 The samples will be amplified for the selected multiplexed markers and fragment analysis will be conducted on ABI 3130XL (NINA) and ABI 3730XL (IMR) Genetic Analyzers.
 DNA will be analyzed for variation in 18-25 microsatellite markers The analyses of bag net sampled fish will be conducted at IMR.
 The statistical analysis and assignment will be conducted in cooperation between NINA and IMR, with participation from PINRO.
 The common dataset of Norwegian and Russian rivers will be made available for the purposes of the SALSEA-Merge project.
 The data will also be used for constructing a national genetic baseline for Norwegian and Russian Atlantic salmon populations.
 Dates during which research will take place 2009-2010 Area in which research will take place Northern Norway, North-West of the Russian Federation Estimated number and weight of salmon to be retained N/A

-Resources

-Estimated cost of the Norway Russia

-research project Collection of samples £3,400 £33,600

-Meetings & Travel £5,600 £1,100

-Analyses (incl. labour) £50,500 -

-Evaluating results £13,500 -

-Analysis of bagnet samples £25,250 -

-Assignment/Mixed stock analysis and report £9,000 -

-Total £107,250 £34,700

-Total: £141,950

-Number of participating scientists Norway - 4, Russian Federation - 3.

-Name and e-mail address of coordinating scientist in charge of project Vidar Wennevik (IMR) Sergey Prusov (PINRO) no

-Details of research vessels, e.g. name, registration, call sign and description of vessel N/A

-Type and amount of gear and other equipment to be used Electrofishing units - 5 Smolt traps - 2 (PINRO Genetic Analyzer ABI 3 Genetic Analyzer ABI 3 9) 3730XL - 1 (IMR)

-Details of any collaborating countries Norway
+Resources Estimated cost of the Norway Russia research project Collection of samples £3,400 £33,600 Meetings & Travel £5,600 £1,100 Analyses (incl. labour) £50,500 - Evaluating results £13,500 - Analysis of bagnet samples £25,250 - Assignment/Mixed stock analysis and report £9,000 - Total £107,250 £34,700 Total: £141,950 Number of participating scientists Norway - 4, Russian Fed leration - 3.
+Name and e-mail address Vidar Wennevik (IMR) vidar.wennevik@imr.no of coordinating scientist in charge of project Sergey Prusov (PINRO) prusov@pinro.ru Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear Electrofishing units - 5 (PINRO, IMR) and other equipment to be Smolt traps - 2 (PINRO) used Genetic Analyzer ABI 3730XL - 1 (IMR) Details of our callaboration Genetic Analyzer ABI 3130XL - 1 (NINA) Details of any collaborating countries Norway